vpavlenko/vpavlenko/README.md

 I study the structure of music and I make it easier to digest.
 I care about the order of notes (pitches).
-Right now I don't care about rhythms or timbres.
+I don't care about rhythms or timbres.

 In a broader sense, I'm an educator with a lot of experience teaching various aspects of programming.
 I've created https://snakify.org/ and https://pythontutor.ru/, which is how I make my living.
 And, separately, I enjoy studying complex hierarchical evolutionary systems like human languages or music (possibly that's a complete list).